Gandi/letsencrypt-gandi/README.md

 ##### Node.js instances

-To use this plugin with Node.js applications, you will have to create a special route to serve static files from a directory called `.well-know`.
+To use this plugin with Node.js applications, you will have to create a special route to serve static files from a directory called `.well-known`.

 For example, if you're using the Express framework :